'Nightmare on Main Street:' After a tough year, campaign urges consumers to buy local

 During the pandemic, many small businesses have ramped up their online presence.

 The CFIB said more than 150,000 small businesses in Canada have entered the e-commerce market since March.
-In all, about a third of small businesses now offer online sales.
+In all, about a third now offer online sales.

-Retail analyst Bruce Winder said a retail event like Small Business Saturday is "incredibly relevant" this year.
+Retail analyst Bruce Winder said an event like Small Business Saturday is "incredibly relevant" this year.

 "Most small retailers have been shut down or limited for several months now and they're really struggling," he said.
-"This is a good way to get the message out there that they need our support and many now have an online presence."
+"This is a good way to get the message out there that they need our support."

-Still, Winder said what's needed is policy change to allow independent merchants to remain open during the pandemic.

-He pointed to Nova Scotia, which has allowed all retailers to stay open during the second wave but at a reduced occupancy of 25 per cent normal capacity limits, as a good example.

 This report by The Canadian Press was first published Nov.
 28, 2020.